 Figuring everything about him has been turned to ashes, Njoroge becomes despondent.
-Leaving his mothers to stroll around in the village alone, he walks towards a familiar tree, some miles away from home.
-He's purposed to commit suicide.
+Leaving his mothers to stroll around in the village alone, he walks towards a familiar tree, a few metres away from home.
+He had purposed to end his life.
 In his pocket is a knotted rope that will act as a catalyst in ending his own life.

 Part 1: The Waning Light

 Nyokabi calls her son, Njoroge.
 She asks him whether he'd like to go to school.
 Njoroge replies quietly he'd be delighted to.
-His mother reminds him that he'll forego lunch since they're poor.
+His mother reminds him that he'll forego lunch at school since they're poor.
 Also, she asks him whether he'll bring shame to the family by deciding one day not to continue schooling.
 Njoroge assures her he'll never bring shame to her.
-She tells him she'll buy a shirt and a pair of shorts when his father is paid.

 At school, he is bullied by the other pupils but Mwihaki brings a stop to it.
 Since her sister is a teacher at the school, the boys cease their bullying as they're afraid she might report them to her elder sister.